romland/llemmings/README.md

 # 💚💙 Llemmings 💙💚
-Llemmings is a game written by Large Language Models (LLM), like ChatGPT and GPT-4.
+Llemmings is a game being written by Large Language Models (LLM), like ChatGPT and GPT-4.
 The intention is that it is _only_ written by LLMs.

 **Your job, as a human, is to copy and paste code.**